-She emerged on the international scene in the 2009/10 season.
-After winning 35 World Cup medals, including six gold, and eight World Championship medals (three gold), expectation has always been on Perrine’s shoulders when a Paralympic Winter Games rolled around – sometimes unbearably so.
+She emerged on the international scene in the 2009-2010 season.
+After winning 35 World Cup medals, including six gold, and eight World Championships medals (three gold), expectation has always been on Perrine’s shoulders when a Paralympic Winter Games rolled around – sometimes unbearably so.

-“She’s had some bad luck but it’s just made her stronger,” her mother Denise said after embracing her daughter following the race.
+“She’s had some bad luck but it’s just made her stronger,” said her mother Denise, after embracing her daughter following the race.

 “My family have never seen me ski before and it’s the first time mum’s been overseas.
 It’s a miracle that she can be here and it’s so great they’re able to see it,” she said.

 “They’ve sacrificed so much and given me so much throughout my life.
 They and my brothers and everyone back home, my entire extended family, they’ve just been amazing my entire life and I’m so happy they can be here to share this.”